 In 2009 LAKE entered Dub Narcotic Studio at K Records to record another album with Karl Blau a, Let’s Build A Roof.
 Following the album’s release, the band toured with Karl in the US and Europe for the “Let’s Build a Zebra” tour.
 Recorded by Calvin Johnson at Dub Narcotic, and mixed by Karl Blau, Giving and Receiving was laid to tape which began to disintegrate, and in effort to save the fruits of their labor, it was transferred to digital, a first for LAKE.

 In the fall of 2012 Ashley and Eli toured Japan, where they began selling a cassette called Avocado, compiled of outtakes and alternate cuts of songs spanning their career.
 It contained an alternate version of “Christmas Island” which originally appeared on Let’s Build A Roof, and is featured on the Cartoon Network show Adventure Time.

 In 2013, LAKE released The World is Real, on K-Records.
 Recorded with the help of Ben Hargett, the album is the last with founding member Lindsay Schief.
 A short time later, the band recorded yet another album with Karl Blau, in Anacortes, at the Unknown studio.
 Circular Doorway was also released in 2013.

-LAKE has a rich history of collaboration and have toured extensively throughout the U.S., Europe, and Japan with Laura Veirs, Adrian Orange, Half-handed Cloud, Ages & Ages, Desolation Wilderness, Karl Blau, Ever-ending Kicks, Wye Oak, 4 Bonjour Parties, and R. Stevie Moore.
+LAKE has a rich history of collaboration and have toured throughout the US, Europe, and Japan with Laura Veirs, Adrian Orange, Half-handed Cloud, Ages & Ages, Desolation Wilderness, Karl Blau, Ever-ending Kicks, Wye Oak, 4 Bonjour Parties, and R. Stevie Moore.